Logo

 Several days following the announcement, Mark Esper extended the freeze through June 30,2020.

-Mark Esper primarily left it up to local commanders in terms of how they would respond to the pandemic, which resulted in uneven responses.
+Mark Esper primarily left it up to local commanders in terms of how they would implicate his guidance and respond to the pandemic, which resulted in uneven responses.

-In May 2020, at an event marking the 75th anniversary of the Allied victory in Europe, Esper was criticized for interacting with seven World War II veterans who were between the ages of 96 and 100 without wearing a facemask.
+In May 2020, at an event marking the 75th anniversary of the Allied victory in Europe, Esper briefly interacted with seven WWII veterans who had requested a photo opportunity with him.

 On June 18,2020, Mark Esper said that while the Defense Department has often led on issues of race and discrimination, he cited underrepresentation of minorities in the officer ranks as a particular problem.